-CONST 606 0 units Workplace Competency Skills 18 hours lecture
+CONST 606 0 units Workplace Competency Skills

 This competency-based course will provide students an awareness of the skills needed to be successful in the construction industry.
 Topics include effective workplace communication, problem and conflict resolution, thriving in a diverse workforce, and being an effective team player.